The Complete 2021 Guide to Legoland Windsor With Small Kids

 Navigating Legoland Windsor

-There are 11 different areas in Legoland Windsor.
+There are 12 different areas in Legoland Windsor.
 It’s good to take a look at the map and get your bearings before you go.
-If you have an idea of the rides you would like to do, make sure that you’re not planning to do one then walking across the park to do another and then walking back to almost the same spot to do the next.
+If you have an idea of the rides you would like to do, make sure that you plan your route.
 It saves a lot of walking if you are methodical with selecting the rides.

 Miniland – Miniland is at the heart of the park and consists of the major landmarks around the world, all made out of bricks – over 40 million of them!
 We loved watching the Eurostar travelling from London to Paris through the tunnel.